yotorng/bookish-rhizome/content/The Library/Empire of AI Dreams and Nightmares in Sam Altman's OpenAI.md

 ---
 Book by Karen Hao ; 2025

-from the ai race to chips war, so much of tech narrative is shrouded in the language of power and contest.
-In Empire of AI, Karen Hao leans into this , but through the lens of colonisation
+From the 'AI race' to the 'chips war', much of mainstream tech narratives tend to be shrouded in the language of power and contest.
+In this vein, Karen Hao charts the rise and machinations of OpenAI.
+She argues that the logic of empire extends to AI companies — where they entrench power, amass riches, and impose a colonial world order of violent extraction and accumulation at all costs.

-- we mythologise ai, heralding its purported strides in ~productivity
+I could not put this book down, and found it riveting and accessible!
+Hao interrogates the hypocrisy of AI companies - where they herald grandiose visions about changing the world and building a better future, while ignoring the very problems at its door.
+She reveals the cheap narratives that pad silicon valley’s pursuit of a narrow vision of AI, how this ideology trickles down to the rest of the world, where its costs disproportionately beats down on the technoprecarious, our natural world, and even the diversity of our technology.
 - the consolidation of ai research to a few profit-maximising corporations, narrowing diversity of ideas in AI research
-- labour & environmental costs

-riveting, the narratives that line/pad/couch silicon valley’s pursuit of a narrow vision of ai, and how this ideology trickles down to the rest of the world, where its costs disproportionately beats down on the technoprecarious, and our natural world
+- corporate obfuscation

+A common thread that runs through the book
+- we don't need to accept the logic of unprecedented scale and consumption to achieve advancement and progress
+- small, diverse ai
+- strong data privacy and transparency rules
+- update intellectual property protections to return people's agency over their data and work
+- advance international labour norms and laws - give data labelers guaranteed wage minimums and humane working conditions
+- shore up labour rights, guarantee access to dignified economic opportunities across all sectors and industries
+- Fund renewed diversity in AI research

 ---